iot4b/docs/README.md

 # All about Device data stored in blockchain

-## Device model
-- Contains information about device attributes, encrypted data for vendors, and links to users, vendors, and nodes.

-## Device Group model
-- Allows grouping of devices for collective management and monitoring.

 ## Device operations
 - Provides methods for managing devices via smart contracts (e.g., firmware updates, reboots).